etaaa/motify-smart-contracts/README.md

 - **Stake-Based Challenges:** Stake USDC to join public or private challenges.
 - **Performance-Based Refunds:** Get back 0–100% of your stake depending on your challenge results.
-- **Token Rewards:** Winners receive Motify tokens (10,000 MOTIFY per USDC refunded).
+- **Proportional Token Rewards:** Winners receive a share of a token pot, funded by a portion of the fees from non-winning stakes.
 - **Discounts via Token Burn:** Burn Motify tokens to reduce the USDC required to join new challenges.
-- **One-Click Join (EIP-2612):** Join challenges in a single transaction using permit (no separate approval needed).
-- **Donation Fee Structure:** 10% fee on donations (split: 5% to platform, 5% to token backing pool).
+- **Donation Fee Structure:** A 10% fee is applied to all non-refunded stakes (donations), which is then split between the platform and the token reward pool.
-- **Automatic Timeout Protection:** If results aren’t declared within 7 days, participants are auto-refunded.
+- **Automatic Timeout Protection:** If results aren’t declared within 7 days of the challenge ending, participants can claim a full refund.

 ## Architecture